nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

   </tr>
 </table>

-Reference to `Patient` profile representing the Patient against whom the data was recorded.
+Reference to `Patient` profile representing the patient against whom the data was recorded.

 ### context ###